-In some cases, it may be necessary to specify guaranteed requirements for a particularly low, continuous and stable discharge.
-The Employer should indicate the expected duration of operation and any special discharge conditions.
+It is normally not necessary to specify a particularly low, continuous and stable discharge guarantee for Pelton turbines.
+This may, however, be considered in cases of sand erosion. the Employer should indicate the expected duration of operation and any special discharge conditions.
 The method of measurement should be specified.